 On my last post, “Mobile App Usage Will Only Increase In 2015 and Beyond” It’s happening and still going strong.
 More and more people are on their mobile devices than they spend more time on television.
 Yes that’s true.
 And Smartphone users are spending 80% of their time in mobile apps.
 Jay Baer from Convince and Convert when interviewed by: Kyle Lacy from Exact Target say’s that “Your Website will eventually be the AM Radio of the Internet.”

-So it’s not a matter of when a app is the way a user is going to interact with your business, but a matter of time.
+So it’s not a matter of when an app is a way a user is going to interact with your business, but a matter of time.
 The big question is, “What will you do when your business hasn’t caught on while everyone else is working smarter and more efficient with their online marketing strategy?
 I guess they’ll just go to your competition.